Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do MVP
+* Enable multitable
-* Editable pipeline
+* Editable pipeline + pipeline of (multiline) actions and not only file's line
+* Solve perf issues (do not convert all df to html, start editing 'datatable', ...)
+* Try some more modular architecture
-* Enable to do wathever you want with python (Data sources, Give column info (nulls, zeros, unique, ...), delete lines where -, replace col values, ...)
+* Enable to do wathever you want with python (Give column info (nulls, zeros, unique, ...), delete lines where -, replace col values, ...)
-* Solve perf issues (html table, datatables, ...)

 ### To do
 * Features ideas: great-expectations unit test, API connection to diff services, Excel functions copy, ...